kafkajs/confluent-schema-registry/docs/usage.md

 ## Decoding data

-The encoded payload contains the registry id of the schema used to decode it, so to decode, simply call `registry.decode` with the encoded payload.
+The encoded payload contains the schema id of the schema used to decode it, so to decode, simply call `registry.decode` with the encoded payload.
 The corresponding schema will be downloaded from the registry if needed in order to decode the payload.